defarbs/defarbs.github.io/_posts/2019-11-23-htb-chainsaw.md

 string password = '7b455ca1ffcb9f3828cfdde4a396139e';
 ```

 At this point, I also noticed the `setApprove()` function, which I imagined would need to be set from `false` to `true`.
-There was also the `transfer()` function, which is likely used to transfer coins.
+There was also the `transfer()` function, which I assumed is used to transfer coins.
 <p><br></p>

 I initially tried bypassing the constraints with the provided username `nobody` and the password hash, but it didn't work.
 I also tried cracking the `md5` hash with Crackstation as well as with `john`, but that didn't work either.
 I noticed an `address.txt` file was generated after running the `ChainsawClub` binary as well.
 So, I created my own account called `farbs` to do some further testing.